mgudmund/docker-pgrepl/README.md

 This would promte pgrepl2 to be the master.
-The downstream standby from pgrepl2, pgrepl4 will switch timelines and continue to be the downstream standby. pgrepl3 would in this case not have any master to connect to.
+The downstream standby from pgrepl2, pgrepl4 will switch timelines and continue to be the downstream standby.
+Checking the logs for pgrepl4 will show that:

+    # docker logs pgrepl4
+    LOG:  replication terminated by primary server
+    DETAIL:  End of WAL reached on timeline 1 at 0/5000060.
+    LOG:  fetching timeline history file for timeline 2 from primary server
+    LOG:  new target timeline is 2
+    LOG:  record with zero length at 0/5000060
+    LOG:  restarted WAL streaming at 0/5000000 on timeline 2

+pgrepl3 would in this case not have any master to connect to.
 You could reconfigure it to follow pgrepl2, or just remove it and create a new standby, downstream from pgrepl2.

 When Docker Swarm gets some more love, and support networking between the swarm nodes when using --link, you could easily make sure your master and standby's each end up on different nodes, by using affinity:container!=upstream_node